jQSfire125/course_advanced_dbt/models/docs/docs_bingeflix.md

 # Bingeflix Docs
-This file contains doumentation for Bingeflix data sources.
+This file contains documentation for Bingeflix data sources.

+## General
+This section is for documentation that on the Bingeflix source.

+{% docs bingeflix_data_source%}
+This source contains tables from the Bingeflix production database
+{% enddocs %}

 ## Users
 This section contains documentation from the Bingeflix users table.